 St Alphege church (Image 6) is mentioned in David Copperfield as the place where Dr Strong marries Annie Markleham.

-Perhaps the strongest Dickens link in local minds is with the Sun Inn (Image 8), which bears a plaque (Image 9) advertising the association.
+Perhaps the strongest Dickens link in local minds is with the Sun Inn (Image 8), which bears a plaque (Image 9 and 10) advertising the association.
 Doubters point to the fact that a link with another earlier Sun Hotel, currently the Cathedral Gate hotel standing beside the Christ Church gate, is just as plausible.

 Other supposed links abound.
-David and his aunt come in to Canterbury on market day "insinuating the grey pony among carts, baskets, vegetables, and huckster's goods" - commentators have read this to describe the Buttermarket but with no concrete evidence.
-The humble home of Uriah Heep has been claimed in North Lane and in Burgate but both candidates lacked real evidence and both have since been demolished; another demolished home on Lady Wooton's Green was supposedly the model for Dr Strong's home (he surely would have lived in the Precincts?); another close to this but also demolished was claimed to be where David Copperfield was written; and others have seen the Queen Elizabeth Guest Chamber in the High Street as a model for the Wickfield's home.
+David and his aunt come in to Canterbury on market day "insinuating the grey pony among carts, baskets, vegetables, and huckster's goods"- commentators have read this to describe the Buttermarket but with no concrete evidence.
+The humble home of Uriah Heep has been claimed in North Lane and in Burgate but both candidates lacked real evidence and both have since been demolished; another demolished home on Lady Wooton's Green was supposedly the model for Dr Strong's home (he surely would have lived in the Precincts?); a nearby building (close to this but also now demolished) was claimed to be where David Copperfield was written; and others have seen the Queen Elizabeth Guest Chamber in the High Street as a model for the Wickfield's home.

 For Dickens' letter denying links to Dr John Birt see http://winesofvirginia.blogspot.com/